 <link rel="canonical" href="{% tdk with name="CanonicalUrl" %}" />

-How to determine if the Canonical URL exists and perform conditional output
+How to determine if the Canonical URL exists and output conditionally

-To ensure that the corresponding output is only made when there is an actual Canonical URL value<link>Tags, we should introduce a judgment mechanism in the template.The template engine of AnQi CMS supports variable assignment and conditional judgment, making it simple and elegant to determine if a link exists.
+To ensure that output is only made when there is an actual Canonical URL value<link>Label, we should introduce a judgment mechanism in the template.The AnQi CMS template engine supports variable assignment and conditional judgment, making it simple and elegant to determine if a link exists.

-Firstly, we can use{% tdk %}assign the Canonical URL value obtained by the tag to a temporary variable.
-Then, through a{% if %}Conditional judgment, check if this variable is empty.
-If the variable contains a valid URL, then output the complete<link rel="canonical">Label.
+First, we can use{% tdk %}The tag will assign the Canonical URL value to a temporary variable.
+Then, through a{% if %}Condition check, check if the variable is empty.
+If the variable contains a valid URL, we will output the complete<link rel="canonical">.

-The following is a recommended template code snippet that demonstrates how to determine if a standard link exists and to output conditionally:
+This is the recommended template code snippet, which shows how to determine if a standard link exists and perform conditional output:

 {%- tdk canonical with name="CanonicalUrl" %}